walterbender/Syllabi/biomimicry.md

 Students will revisit their own ideas, and with the input of external experts (including a biologist and a mechanical engineer) they will continue to define a more accurate solution based on their critiques (e.g., cost, form, materials, functionality, etc.).
-They will add all the different constraints related to the product in order to generate a more accurate problem definition to develop in the Solid Phase.
+They will add all of these different constraints related to the product in order to generate a more accurate problem definition to develop in the Solid Phase.
 This will be achieved using group brainstorming sessions.

 <a name="WEEK5">
 5. ABSTRACT STEP